frankmeza/rust-notes/10_3_validating_references_with_lifetimes.md

 - in Rust, every reference has a lifetime, which is its scope of validity
 - most lifetimes are implied and inferred, like types

-The point of lifetimes is to ensure that the lifetime of a variable will be valid at runtime.
+The point of lifetimes is to ensure that the lifetime of a variable whose value is borrowed will be valid at runtime.

 ## Preventing Dangling References with Lifetimes